 Teaching Assistants Zeinab Nazari, Tu-Nguyen Phan, and Rudy Dieudonne work through curriculum with Assistant Professor Uchita Vaid for the course Person and Environment Interactions.

 Nora Renick Rinehart, an MFA candidate in Design Studies, guides community members and students in creating block printed handkerchiefs.
-This workshop was held in connection with Politics at Home: Textiles as American History, the first in-person exhibition in the Ruth Davies Design Gallery since fall 2019.
+This workshop was held in connection with Politics at Home: Textiles as American History, the first in-person exhibition in the Ruth Davis Design Gallery since fall 2019.

 Macintyre Schnell, a senior in the Interior Architecture program, stands by his work reimagining spaces in Memorial Library.